 - .01 The actuary's testimony should be objective and responsive.
-[Effective January 1, 2004] - The actuary's role as an expert witness in court is to assist the court in its search for truth and justice, and the actuary is not to be an advocate for one side of the matter in dispute.
+[Effective date to be determinedEffective January 1, 2004] - .02 The actuary's role as an expert witness in court is to assist the court in its search for truth and justice and the actuary is not to be an advocate for one side of the matter in a dispute.